ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * Always run tests locally after changes and before proposing them in a pull request.
   Besides using automated tests, also run the modified code path manually to ensure that the patch works as intended.
 * Always run CI jobs for all platforms for every pull request and include links to the jobs in the pull request.

+For more details on recommended software development workflow, see `Software Development Lifecycle`_ section.

 Changes to RMW API
 ^^^^^^^^^^^^^^^^^^